-You can enjoy video signals input via HDMI connection as a clearer video with depth thanks to an AV receiver that includes the 4K upscaling function.
+You can enjoy video signal input via HDMI connection as a clearer video with depth thanks to an AV receiver that includes the 4K upscaling function.

 Is 4K Pass Through Necessary?

 No, 4K pass through is not necessary, because it’s mainly dependent on your setup.
 However, it’s also better.

 For example, you can enjoy ultra HD content on a TV-like TCL 50S535 with no loss of audio or visual signals.
 You just need to connect it to the TV.